LeidenUniversityLibrary/digmanclass/_manuscripts/bpl-191-a.md

 This composite manuscript consists of eight parts.
-As the leaves of the parts were being trimmed to the same size, the commentary of the first part (fol.
-1r - fol.
-36v) was partly cut off.
+As the leaves of the parts were being trimmed to the same size, the commentary of the first part (fols.
+1r - 36v) was partly cut off.
 As a result, only the first lines of the commentary are still visible.
 In the early fifteenth century the complete manuscript belonged to the Convent of St. James in Liege.
 They already owned the seventh part, containing a commentary on